jonathansantacruz3/email-config/README.md

 <h3>1.
 Routing Incoming Emails</h3>

 Gmail Account:
 I navigated to the Gmail account linked to the help desk organization.
-In the settings window I needed to turn on the option for "Less secure app access" and enable the IMAP protocol forwarding option to retreive messages from any device.
+In the settings window I needed to enable the IMAP protocol forwarding option to retreive messages from any device.
+In the past, the "less secure app" option needed to be enabled.
+The way I went around this was to add an app password.
+I then inputted that password in the email settings in osTicket under the admin panel.

 osTicket:
 In this step, I headed over to the Admin Panel and under the "Email" tab, click on "Add New Email".
 I entered the email that will be associated with the creation of support tickets and an email name to make it easier to identify what the email address is for.